 The college also offers dual and consecutive degree programs as well as post-graduate education opportunities for Pharm.D. students or graduates:

 - A Pharm.D./MBA dual degree program in collaboration with UH's Bauer College of Business;

-- A Pharm.D./Ph.D. in Pharmacology or Pharmaceutics dual degree program;
+- A Pharm.D./Ph.D. in Pharmaceutical Sciences dual degree program;

-- A two-year M.S. in Pharmacy Leadership and Administration as part of The Houston Program, which includes PGY1 pharmacy practice residency and a PGY2 pharmacy residency in Health Systems Pharmacy Administration in collaboration with seven fellow Texas Medical Center institutions; and
+- A two-year M.S. in Pharmacy Leadership and Administration as part of The Houston Program, which includes PGY1 pharmacy practice residency and a PGY2 pharmacy residency in Health System-Pharmacy Administration in collaboration with seven fellow Texas Medical Center institutions; and